IRIG-BCI-IMAC/Dual_miR_mRNA_SCseq/Scripts/READ_ME.md

 Outputs:
 Plots with barplot of number of targets for each miRNAs selected for analysis.

-### `Histogram_jaccard_index.R`
-Intersections between the set of predicted targets of each miRNAs with the set of core targets of hsa-miR-92a-3p are compute and compare with random intersection expected.
-Targets are selected using different options:
-- Both conserved and non-conserved targets, threshold on targets expression > 4 RPKM in log2 scale and TCS <= 0
-- Conserved targets, threshold on targets expression > 4 RPKM in log2 scale and TCS < -0.1
-- Conserved targets, threshold on targets expression > -7 RPKM in log2 scale and TCS < -0.1

-Outputs:
-Plot with histogram of percentage of common targets between miRNAs and core targets of hsa-miR-92a-3p and histogram of random percentage of intersection expected (H0).

 ### `GSEA_Negative_Control.R`
 GSEA analysis with correlations computed using the expression of hsa-miR-92a-3p in every cases, the targets selection is made for every miRNAs using different options and with Pearson correlations and log2 scale for miRNA and mRNA expression.